C

 These updates accelerate the shift toward AI-assisted development, where creators focus on game design and player experience while AI handles implementation details, debugging, and technical optimization.

 For experienced developers, these tools multiply productivity.
 You can prototype features in minutes rather than hours, experiment with different implementations quickly, and spend more time on creative decisions rather than syntax debugging.
 The DevForum discussion highlights developers who report 2-3x faster development cycles when using external LLMs effectively.
-With the built-in Assistant's new autonomous testing capabilities, developers can now let AI handle the entire test-fix-verify loop for certain types of issues.
+With the built-in Assistant's new autonomous testing capabilities, Planning Mode for requirement clarification, dedicated playtest subagent, and the Data Model search subagent for efficient navigation of complex projects, developers can now let AI handle the entire plan-implement-test-fix-verify loop for certain types of features, freeing up time to focus on higher-level design decisions and player experience refinement.
+The search subagent is particularly transformative for developers working on mature games, where finding specific elements in large hierarchies previously consumed significant development time.

 How Can You Start Using External LLMs With Studio?

-To start using external LLMs, simply update to the latest version of Roblox Studio, configure your AI service credentials, and begin giving natural language instructions—the MCP server is now built in with no additional setup required.
+To start using external LLMs, simply update to the latest version of Roblox Studio, use Quick Connect to configure your AI service credentials, and begin giving natural language instructions—the MCP server is now built in with no additional setup required.

 The setup process has been dramatically simplified with the latest update.
 Previously requiring installation of separate MCP client applications, the MCP Server is now built directly into Studio, reducing setup time from 10-15 minutes to just a few minutes of credential configuration.
+The new Quick Connect feature makes the process even more straightforward by providing an intuitive interface for connecting external AI clients.
 The DevForum announcement includes links to official documentation, and the community has shared detailed setup tutorials for popular AI services.
 Start with a simple test project to familiarize yourself with how the AI interprets instructions and executes changes.

 Frequently Asked Questions